Guy Nattiv: 2000s

-2010-2020
+2010s

 In 2010, Nattiv wrote and directed his second feature Mabul aka The Flood which was nominated for 4 Israeli Ophir Awards.
 The film stars Ronit Alkabetz, Yoav Rotman, Tzahi Grad and Michael Moshonov, who also won the Ophir Award for Best Supporting Actor.
 Mabul won a Special Mention at the 2011 Berlin film Festival (Generation category), the Audience Award and Special Artistic Achievement in the 2011 Thessaloniki Film Festival and was Nominated at the 2011 Asia Pacific Screen Awards for Best Children's Feature Film.

 His third feature film Magic Men (In collaboration with Erez Tadmor) is a journey of a father and son in northern Greece, following a Greek magician who has disappeared.
 The film stars Kerem Khuri and Zohar Strauss, the script was written in collaboration with Sharon Maimon.
 Erez and Nattiv co-directed the film, produced by Shemi Sheinfeld and Amitan Menelson with the investment of the Rabinowitz Foundation and Channel 10.
 The film received four nominations at the Ophir Israeli Awards, including Best Picture, Supporting Actor and original score and won Best Actor and the Israeli Critics circle.
 The film hit theaters in March 2014.

 Nattiv directed and wrote (in collaboration with Erez Tadmor) a 12-minute short film called Dear God starring Lior Ashkenazi and Raymond Amsalem, a poetic drama about the Western Wall guard, who follows a mysterious woman who comes to the Western Wall every day and at the end of each day, the guard reads the notes she writes and buries them in the Western Wall.
 He decides to fulfill her secret wishes.
 The film was funded by the Film and Television "Makor Fund" and was nominated for an Ophir Israeli Award in the Best Short Film category.
 Dear God is the last collaboration of Nattiv and Tadmor.
 Tadmor and Nattiv pointed out that Dear God is actually part of a trilogy where it joins Offside and Strangers as the last of the trilogy of short films without dialogue that they directed together.
 It shows how "People connect in absurd and extreme situations without words, just humanity".

+In 2018, Nattiv made his first American short, titled Skin.
+He co-wrote the script with Sharon Maimon, based on Maimon's original idea.
+Skin was co-produced with Nattiv's wife and partner Jaime Ray Newman and stars Danielle McDonald, as well as Lonnie Chavis, Jonathan Tucker, Ashley Thomas and Jackson Robert Scott.
+Skin won the Academy Award for Best Live Action Short Film at the 91st Academy Awards.
+The short film focuses on the cascading effects of a single hate crime and its impact on the community.
+The film participated in more than 400 film festivals and won 31 awards including the Academy Award for Best Live Action Short Film.